apple-fritter/celebration/README.md

 ```

 #### [update_installed_packages.sh](https://github.com/apple-fritter/celebration/blob/main/root/update_installed_packages.sh)
-`update_installed_packages.sh` automates the process of updating all installed software packages on your system.
+Automates the process of updating all installed software packages on your system.
 By running the script from a root prompt, it will automatically search for and install any available updates.
 This saves time and effort while also keeping your system secure and up-to-date.
 ```
 Start Script
 |